magento/devdocs/src/extensions/amazon-sales/release-notes/index.md

 This version of Amazon Sales Channel includes the following fix.

--  {:.fix}Changed the way Adobe Commerce receives the _User Name_ field from Amazon.
-Previously, there was an error during order creation when the _User Name_ field contained special characters.
-Adobe Commerce now receives the _User Name_ data and filters out the special characters so the order can be created successfully.
+-  {:.fix}Changed the way {{site.data.var.ee}} receives the _User Name_ field from Amazon.
+Previously, there was an error during order creation when the _User Name_ field contained special characters. {{site.data.var.ee}} now receives the _User Name_ data and filters out the special characters so the order can be created successfully.

 ### v4.4.0